earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 )
 ~~~

-Namedtuples are tuples, so they are immutable.
+Named tuples are tuples, too. s\So they are immutable.
 Meaning you cannot modify them in place.
-In this example, you cannot modify namedtuple instances after they are created.
+In this example, you cannot modify named tuple instances after they are created.
 If you try doing so you will run into errors.

 ~~~{caption="main.py"}
 book2 = BookNT('Deep Work','Cal Newport','Nonfiction', True)